pcordes/par2-cleanhistory/README_FIRST.txt

 generate a makefile which is then built with a Make utility.
 Before using them however, you may need to modify the configure scripts as detailed below.

-Because this version depends on the Intel Thread Building Blocks 2.0 library, you will need to tell the build system where the headers and libraries are in order to compile and link the program.
+Because this version depends on the Intel Threading Building Blocks 2.1 library, you will need to tell the build system where the headers and libraries are in order to compile and link the program.
 There are 2 ways to do this: use the tbbvars.sh script included in TBB to add the appropriate environment variables, or manually modify the Makefile to use the appropriate paths.
 The tbbvars.sh file is in the tbb<version>oss_src/build directory.
-To manually modify the Makefile:
+To manually modify the
+Makefile:

   In `Makefile.am', go to line 59 (Darwin/Mac OS X):

-AM_CXXFLAGS = -Wall -I../tbb20_017oss_src/include -gfull -O3 -fvisibility=hidden -fvisibility-inlines-hidden
+AM_CXXFLAGS = -Wall -I../tbb21_009oss/include -gfull -O3 -fvisibility=hidden -fvisibility-inlines-hidden

   or line 63 (other POSIX systems):

-AM_CXXFLAGS = -Wall -I../tbb20_017oss_src/include
+AM_CXXFLAGS = -Wall -I../tbb21_009oss/include

 and modify the path to wherever your extracted Intel TBB files are.
 Note that it should point at the `include' directory inside the main tbb directory.